People

 Some employers may count bank holidays as part of your annual leave entitlement, while others may give you additional days off for bank holidays.
 Typically statutory annual leave will include bank holidays unless otherwise stated in a contract or annual leave policy.

 It is important to note that some employers may have different policies for different types of employees, such as different amounts of annual leave for full-time and part-time employees.
 There may also be the option for employees to work on a bank holiday, and take that day's holiday at another time of the year.
+It’s also important to bear in mind the implications of bank holidays and annual leave on your Christmas payroll.

 Do employees need to give notice for their annual leave?